Consistent energy-momentum trace couplings of fluids: BROWN'S LAGRANGE MULTIPLIER APPROACH

 respectively.
-Now, we get interesting results as both of these equations have terms that emerge from the non-minimal coupling with the trace of the energy momentum tensor.
-The effects emerging from these modified results will be discussed further in the Section~\ref{section_Brown_thermodynamic quantities}.
+Now, we get interesting results as both of these equations have terms that emerge from the nonminimal coupling with the trace of the energy-momentum tensor.
+The effects emerging from these modified results will be discussed further in the Sec.~\ref{section_Brown_thermodynamic quantities}.

-Equation~\eqref{eq_our_field_eqn} and Eqs.~\eqref{alphaeq}--\eqref{Jeq} are the complete set of equations derived from the action.
-In the following we will interpret the various equations focussing on the effects of the non-minimal coupling.
+Equations~\eqref{eq_our_field_eqn} and~\eqref{alphaeq}-\eqref{Jeq} are the complete set of equations derived from the action.
+In the following we will interpret the various equations focussing on the effects of the nonminimal coupling.
 In particular, we will provide a variety of arguments to substantiate our claim that Eq.~\eqref{eq_our_field_eqn} is the correct field equation of $f(R,T)$ gravity when $T$ is the trace of a perfect fluid.